-We have a dedicated Welfare Room which is looked after by Mrs Leonard.
+We have a dedicated Welfare Room which is looked after by Mrs Leonard and Mrs Carpenter.
 Children can be cared for throughout the school day.
-Mrs Leonard will always assess sick or injured children and then decide on the best course of action in each individual case.
+Mrs Leonard and Mrs Carpenter will always assess sick or injured children and then decide on the best course of action in each individual case.

 If a pupil has a serious or recurring medical problem, it is essential for parents to advise the school.

 These mass checks occur fairly infrequently and parents are advised to make private arrangements,

 The school has access to a nurse and they can be contacted via the school office.

 Should your child be taken ill in school it is obviously essential for the parents to be contacted, particularly during an emergency.
 The provision of a daytime telephone number where parents may be contacted should be provided on admission to the school and updated as necessary.
 Mobile numbers must be kept up to date.